 My role is to make everyone feel included and represented at all our events, no matter their background.
 I also help arrange our international events, making sure we offer a diverse set of activities for our whole community.
 Aside from this, I mostly waste time by watching horror movies and reading murder mysteries.
 Feel free to contact me with any suggestions or concerns!

 I encourage everyone (regardless of your level or experience) to take part in our sports and e-sports events!
 One of my goals this year is to increase the amount of people involved in e-sports.
 When time allows, I love to go to the gym, read books and play video games.

 I’m responsible for showing off CSS to the rest of the world!
 To do that, I photograph our events, promote them on social media and update this website regularly.
-In my spare time, I listen to music, watch films and work on my own projects.
+In my spare time, I play tennis, listen to alternative/indie music and work on my own projects.

 I'm a fourth year undergrade on my Year in Industry at Kainos.
 As our Industrial Liaison, I bring industry and careers events to the society.
 Outside of CSS, I help organise events like HackTheMidlands and I'm also a student ambassador for the department.

 I want to make sure that the new first years feel welcome during their initial few weeks at Birmingham.
 I will encourage them to join CSS and make it as homely as possible for them.
 The key to this: icebreaker events!
 If you ever feel lost or just want to chat, feel free to send me a message.
 Outside of CSS, I like gaming, cooking and seeing deadlines tick away (while procrastinating).